jhvanderschee/hugocodex/content/add-ons/nested-menu.md

 Step 1.
 Download the file [nested-menu.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/partials/nested-menu.html)
 <br />Step 2.
 Save the file in the ‘layouts/partials’ directory of your project
 <br />Step 3.
-Change the word 'branche' to the name of your section.
+Change the word 'branch' to the name of your section through search and replace (do not forget to check the plural).
 <br />Step 4.
 Add the following line to your layout on the place where you want the nested menu to appear:

 ```